skyfielders/python-skyfield/skyfield/documentation/time.rst

     and **P**\ :sup:`T`
-    that are the transposes of the three previous matrices, and that rotate back the other direction from the dynamical reference system back to the ICRS frame.
+    that are the transposes of the three previous matrices, and that rotate back the other direction from the dynamical reference system back to the ICRF frame.

 You will typically never have to access these matrices yourself, as they are used automatically by the :meth:`Position.radec()`